telerik/xaml-docs/controls/radtreelistview/radtreeliestview-getting-started.md

-Here is also an example class that dynamically creates the sample data.
+Here is an example class that dynamically creates the sample data.

 #### __[C#] Example 4: Create Sample Data__